manifoldfinance/eth2docs/README.md

 > Ethereum2 Client APIs

 ## Overview

 This repo contains the source code of the [`eth2api`](#) client APIs.
-It is aggregated into a seperate monorepo where they are all built
+It is aggregated into a separate monorepo where they are all built

 [see https://github.com/sambacha/ethereum2](https://github.com/sambacha/ethereum2)